j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 `j2objc-contrib/j2objc-gradle` repository, not any forks.
 The steps are:

 1. Determine the version number.
 Use https://semver.org to guide which slot in the version number should be bumped.
-We'll call this `vX`.
+We'll call this `vX.Y.Z`.
-2. From `master`, create a branch `release_vX` and check it out.
+2. From `master`, create a branch `release_vX.Y.Z` and check it out.
 3. Optional: If any critical bugfixes are deemed neccessary, merge those commits into this release branch.
 4. As a separate commit, bump the version number in `build.gradle`.
 File a PR, and merge that PR into the release branch.
-5. Tag the merge commit where that PR is merged into `release_vX` as `vX` and push that tag to the repository.
+5. Tag the merge commit where that PR is merged into `release_vX.Y.Z` as `vX.Y.Z` and push that tag to the repository.
 It is important that the commit where the merge occurred into the release branch is tagged - not the commit that bumped the version number, but also not the commit that merges the release branch into master (see below).